SzymonNowakowski/DMRnet/README.md

 7. Handling the mismatched factor levels corrected (see Section [Handling of mismatched factor levels](#handling-of-mismatched-factor-levels)).

 ### Weight parameterization
-This remains to be introduced to GLAMER and DMRnet algorithms.
+This remains to be introduced to GLAMER and DMRnet algorithms in future versions >0.3.0.

 ### Remaining issues
 The only outstanding (not fixed) case of DMRnet computation failure known to me at present results from [`LAPACK` bug in `dgesdd` routine](https://github.com/Reference-LAPACK/lapack/issues/672) and can be observed in `hard_case_GLAMER_insurance.R`  in `testing_branch` in [Insurance data set](https://www.kaggle.com/c/prudential-life-insurance-assessment/data).